The Writer's Corner

 Written by Deanne Bertram

-scorching sun continued its hold on the territory as October neared an end.
+The scorching sun continued its hold on the territory as October

-their livestock through the winter.
+hay to see their livestock through the winter.
 The drought also

 “They can all wait until I get home tomorrow,” Mark begged.